knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 ### Trusting for cluster internal clients (e.g. Knative or Vanilla K8s workload)

-As we do not control all your workload and the settings are highly dependent on your runtime and/or language, this is out of scope of Knative.
+As Knative does not control all workload and the settings are highly dependent on your runtime and/or language, this is out of scope of Knative.
-But here a few points to consider.
-There are several ways on how to provide CAs to your application:
+But here a few points to consider, as there are several ways on how to provide CAs to your application:

-* Adding the CA bundle to a Container image on build-time (be aware that this causes more strain on CA rotation)
+* Adding the CA bundle to a Container image on build-time (be aware that this complicates CA rotation, you basically need to rebuild every application)
 * Mounting a CA bundle to the filesystem (e.g. from a `Secret` or `ConfigMap`)
 * Reading it from environment variable
 * Accessing it from a `Secret`/`ConfigMap` via K8s API

-Important is to decide if a reload without downtime is necessary, if so the workload must either watch changes on the K8s resource or watch the filesystem.
+Important is to decide if a reload without downtime is necessary, if yes, the workload must either watch changes on the K8s resource or watch the filesystem.
 For the latter it is important, that `ionotify` on changing Secrets/ConfigMaps does not work super reliable on K8s.
 Tests showed that it is more reliable to regularly poll and check the certificate on the filesystem for changes.

 Here are a few examples for golang: